agude/agude.github.io/_books/dog_soldier.md

   plot with their employer to remove the power-hungry and crazed Helene from command.

-- The third part takes place back on Cinto DeSelva, as the Chevaliers put the assassination plot into motion.
+- The third part takes place back on Cinto DaSelva, as the Chevaliers put the assassination plot into motion.
 They assault the capital using wormholes to bypass the front line and end up in a knock-down-drag-out fight with the increasingly paranoid Helene and the last of her loyalists.